 I don't think these challenges and my experience prove that this approach cannot work.
 If you have an experienced and self-driven engineering team with a depth of PM skills and allow for some scheduling flexibility it can likely be an effective technique.
-It could guarantee you have the time to address technical debt while reaping some unique benefits.
-My hunch is that it would work best for small engineering teams - those that maintain systems that can still be meaningfully improved within a week via grassroots-driven initiatives.
+It could guarantee you have the time to address technical debt, while reaping some unique benefits.
+My hunch is that it would work best for small engineering teams - those that maintain systems which can still be meaningfully improved within a week via grassroots-driven initiatives.

-An alternative approach is to leave it up to each feature team to allocate time for addressing technical debt.
+An alternative approach is to leave it up to the each feature team to allocate time for addressing technical debt.
 This may seem like a natural fit if you're already geared to trust autonomous teams to make the right decisions, but this setup presents challenges too.

 Parts of the codebase that no team claims ownership of will never get the care they might require.

-Wider changes that require cross-team collaboration will be hard to pull off due to a mismatch in teams' current priorities.
+Wider changes that require cross-team collaboration will be hard to pull off due to mismatch in teams' current priorities.

-Likely, some teams will perpetually descope addressing technical debt, especially if the team lacks experienced engineering leads.
+It's likely that some teams will perpetually descope addressing technical debt, especially if the team lacks experienced engineering leads.

 While not easy, these challenges can be mitigated.
 Dealing with ownership as well as driving cross-team technical projects and knowledge sharing is a subject for another blog post, so let's focus on that last challenge now.

 Feature teams often use a prioritized backlog to figure out what to work on next.
 In an ideal situation, it contains the tasks that address technical debt, and those tasks eventually bubble up to the top of the backlog.
-In practice, these tasks are usually pushed down - by a new feature we need to get out fast, by a bug that just popped up, or by "if we lived with this for so long I'm sure we can live for another month" mindset.
+In practice, these tasks are usually pushed down - by a new feature we need to get out fast, by a bug that just popped up or by "if we lived with this for so long I'm sure we can live for another month" mindset.
 The team will only get to address technical debt once its symptoms start to severely impact the team or the customers - and that's too late.

 To help yourself avoid this fate you have to be explicit about the tech debt time allocation in the team.
 There are many ways to cut it, including:

-They need to facilitate healthy accountability so that people or teams can and do broadcast an account of what they did to address technical debt and how long it took.
-Accountability doesn't need to equal responsibility for mistakes but having clear and open communication about what was done and a dialog on how to improve.
+They need to facilitate healthy accountability, so that people or teams can and do broadcast an account of what they did to address technical debt and how long it took.
+Accountability doesn't need to equal responsibility for mistakes, but having clear and open communication about what was done and a dialog on how to improve.